-Sleep workshops are for parents who have a child aged 1-4 with a poor sleep pattern due to environmental factors.
+Sleep workshops are for parents who have a child aged 1 to 4 with a poor sleep pattern caused by environmental factors.
 The workshops are for all children who find it difficult to sleep inclusive of children with additional needs.

 The workshop aims to help parents: